 Kanger Subtank Plus

 With the Kanger KBox on the market, this manufacturer needed to develop a suitable tank.
 Their Subtank Plus has already been through various adjustments but looks good in its current form.
 With 304 Stainless Steel and Pyrex, give juices a clean start with this hybrid tank.
 Use the pre-built 1.2-ohm or 0.5-ohm coils or switch this base for a DIY atomizer head and build your own.
 Airflow adjustment is a given.

 It seems like Smok winds up on this list a lot, but the few items listed here don’t even scratch the surface of their tank-making activities.
-What I love about the VCT (Vapor Chaser Tank) is that Smok’s design allows for use with 4 possible atomizer heads: three with various pre-built coils and one DIY deck.
+I love the VCT (Vapor Chaser Tank) because Smok’s design allows for use with 4 possible atomizer heads: three with various pre-built coils and one DIY deck.

 JoyeTech Delta II

 Ego cartomizers wouldn’t stand a chance with the eVic and other high-temperature devices, but JoyeTech has never shied away from the challenge to innovate.
 Their Delta II in black or silver is a fully covered glass tank with three slender windows displaying juice level.
 Joye recommends this tank for use with no higher than 45W using either the pre-built coil (LVC) or an RBA head.
 The Liquid Valve Control head manages 0.5 ohms.

 Now that the iTaste MVP 3.0 is available in 60W format, it is time for Innokin to step up their game and move past their iClear series.
 The iClear is a highly-rated product; don’t get me wrong.
 It just doesn’t handle sub ohms, high watts, or create competitive, rich clouds, which is why Innokin went back to the drawing board.
 They also bucked a trend by using polycarbonate instead of Pyrex for the tank.